powerapi-ng/pyRAPL/README.md

 # Basic usage

 Here is some basic usage of pyRAPL.
-Please understand that the measured power consumption is not only the power consumption of the piece of code you are measuring.
-Its the global power consumption of all the process running on your machine.
-Including the operating system and other application running.
+Please understand that the measured energy consumption is not only the energy consumption of the piece of code you are measuring.
+Its the **global energy consumption** of all the process running on your machine.
+Including the operating system and other running applications.

-If you use pyRAPL for research about software power consumption, please run your experiments on a machine that only run the code you want to measure the power consumption (no graphical interface, background runing task ...).
-This will give you a closest measure to the real power consumption of your piece of code.
+If you are using **pyRAPL** for research about software energy consumption, please run your experiments on a machine where **only** the code you want to measure the energy consumption is running  (no extra apllications such as graphical interface, background runing task ...).
+This will give
+you the closest measure to the real energy consumption of your piece of code.

 ## Decorate a function to measure its power consumption

 To measure the energy consumed by the machine during the execution of the function `fun()` run the following code :

+	import pyRAPL

+	@pyRAPL.measure
+	def fun():
+		# Some stuff ...

+	fun()

+## Customise the decorator by adding a handler  or specifying which devices you want to monitor

 	import pyRAPL